FALL SEMI-ANNUAL MEEGTING BOWLING GREEN

+The men’s program on Thursday evening will feature a presentation by Paul Van Pervis on the book he co-authored with the late John Wells on Leonard Baily and his tools.
+As part of Paul’s presentation he will have several of the planes discussed in the book on display.
 On Friday the Trade and Display room will open at 6:30 AM for display set up and loading in of tools at 7:00 AM.
 At 8:30 AM displays will be ready for viewing followed by tool trading at 10 AM.
-We hope to have a number of area woodworkers demonstrate their skills in the tool room on Friday.
-Friday afternoon Brant Doty will discuss Civil War era tools and their use.
+Friday afternoon Jim Goodson will present a program on “Lessons Learned buying on Ebay” which is likely to kindle some of your own experiences.
 The tool auction will get underway at 7:30 PM with the auction preview at 6:30 PM.
 If you have tools that you would like to sell please give serious thought to bringing them for the auction.

 For those members that can only attend on Saturday there is registration for ‘Saturday Only” with the trade room opening at 6:30 AM.
 The What’s It session will be held in the Men’s Program Room at 10:30 AM.
 Attendance at the banquet is NOT included with “Saturday Only” registration.

 The display theme for the Auxiliary is “Surprise Us With My Favorite Thing(s).
 The only award given will be a “Member’s Choice” determined by the votes of those attending.